stderr-enst/jobefficiency/episodes/01_introduction.md

 ```
 The `time` command shall be our first performance-measuring tool. `time`has become a bit
 of a *hello-world* equivalent in HPC contexts.
-This command gives you a breakdown of how your program uses CPU and wall-clock time.
+This command gives you a breakdown of how your program uses CPU (Central Processing Unit)
+and wall-clock time.
 The standard output of `time` reports three fields, *real*, *user* and *sys*:

 +------+-------------------------------------------------------------------------------+